brian14708/wh-briefings/statements-releases/2021-10/2021-10-20-statement-by-vice-president-kamala-harris-on-the-freedom-to-vote-act.md

 modified_time: 2021-12-22 15:08:58-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/10/20/statement-by-vice-president-kamala-harris-on-the-freedom-to-vote-act/
 published_time: 2021-10-20 14:07:00-04:00
-title: Statement by Vice President Kamala Harris on the Freedom to Vote Act
+title: "Statement by Vice President Kamala\_Harris on the Freedom to Vote\_Act"
 ---

 Today, the United States Senate had an opportunity to uphold the